RFPs requested for IMRP’s ReConnect CT: Digital Pathways Program

 Review Period November 24-December 15, 2025

-In the meantime, if you have additional questions or if you cannot make the webinar but would like more information, please email imrp@uconn.edu and include “ReConnect CT: Digital Pathways program RFP” in the subject line.
+For additional questions, please contact imrp@uconn.edu and include “ReConnect CT: Digital Pathways program RFP” in the subject line.

 The ReConnect CT team thanks you in advance for your interest in this project and your commitment to digital inclusion and community access!